AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_Chart.md

 <td>$10</td>
 </tr>
 </tbody></table>

 Now we need to convert this data table into acceptable format, this format will be accepted by AnyChart.
 In terms of AnyChart data model we have one series of data (Sales) with categories that hold Product names.
 Each point in series represents product, units sold and a profit amount.
-Converted XML Data looks like:
+Converted data looks like:

 ```
     chart.bubble([